cleyde-varela/cleyde-varela/README.md

 My name is Cleyde, and I recently earned my degree in Computer Engineering.

-I enjoy learning and trying out different technologies, specifically I have interest in working with Mobile and Web Development.
+I enjoy learning and trying out different technologies, specifically I have interest in working with Mobile Development.

 At the moment I am working to improve my Microsoft Excel and Bash Scripting skills.